invisibleXML/ixml/misc/pragmas.md

 Michael Sperberg-McQueen.
 It is currently not finished.

-The general idea of pragmas is to provide a channel for information that is not part of the ixml specification but can be used by some implementations to provide useful behavior, without getting in the way of other implementations for which the information is irrelevant.
+The general idea of pragmas is to provide a channel for information that is not a required part of the ixml specification but can be used by some implementations to provide useful behavior, without interfering with the operation of other implementations for which the information is irrelevant.
+Pragmas can also be used to provide optional features in the ixml specification.
 The additional information contained in pragmas may be used to control options in a processor or to extend the specification (in roughly the same way as pragmas and structured comments in C or Pascal programs may be used to control optimization levels in some compilers).

+On this view, pragmas are a form of annotation, and we use the terms *pragma* and *annotation* accordingly.

 The proposal described here is inspired in part by the `xsl:fallback` and `use-when` mechanisms of XSLT and the *extension expression*